How adoption works in Australia

 - post adoptive/placement support

-Please note that the timeframes for adoption vary for a range of reasons and are subject to change.
-Prospective adoptive parents should be aware that currently the process can take a number of years.
+NB: The timeframes for adoption vary for a range of reasons and are subject to change.
+In most states the process can take a number of years.

 Adopting a Child within Australia